luke-venk/premier-league-match-predictions/README.md

 Download the required packages into the virtual environment:
 `pip3 install -r requirements.txt`

-## Data
-We are using [Football-Data.co.uk][https://football-data.co.uk/englandm.php] as our primary data source for Premier League match statistics.
-Each CSV summarizes several match statistics for all 380 matches in a Premier League season, for both the home and away teams.

-For a given season, we exclude the first 5 games of each team to reserve for form.
-We then use the first 70% of the dataset for training, and the remaining 30% for testing.
-We use a temporal train-test split since a season naturally has a chronological ordering to it.

-If the data for the season configured in config.py has already been loaded and processed, we will just use the processed data.
-Otherwise, we will have to download it and pre-process it before training our model with it.

 ## Features
-Given any match, we will engineer features over the last 5 games a team has played, which indicates a team's form, which is very relevant in soccer.
-We then consider the following features for both the home and away team in a given match, over the last 5 games:
+Given any match, we will engineer features over the last N games a team has played, which indicates a team's form, which is very relevant in soccer.
+We then consider the following features for both the home and away team in a given match, over the last N games:
 - Wins
 - Goals scored
 - Goals conceded